igorshuvalov2010-del/ICFT-Protocol/README.md

-ICFT
+# ICFT

+> Programmable Credit Infrastructure for Crypto

-A programmable crypto-credit protocol that transforms crypto collateral into flexible, automated and programmable liquidity.
+ICFT is a decentralized crypto-credit protocol designed to transform crypto collateral into flexible, automated, and programmable liquidity.

-Overview

-ICFT is a decentralized crypto lending protocol designed to provide users with access to liquidity without requiring them to sell their existing crypto assets.

-The core concept is simple: users can deposit supported crypto assets as collateral, borrow ICFT against that collateral, and exchange the borrowed ICFT for USDT or other supported crypto assets through decentralized liquidity markets.
+The protocol allows users to deposit supported crypto assets as collateral and borrow ICFT against their collateral.
+Borrowed ICFT can then be exchanged for USDT or other supported crypto assets through decentralized liquidity markets.

-This allows users to access liquidity while maintaining exposure to the assets they already hold.
+The core idea is to provide liquidity without requiring users to sell crypto assets they already own.

-For example, a user may hold ETH because they believe its long-term value will increase.
-Selling ETH would provide immediate liquidity, but it would also reduce the user’s exposure to ETH.

-With ICFT, the user can instead deposit ETH as collateral, borrow ICFT, exchange ICFT for the liquidity they need, use that liquidity, and later acquire ICFT to repay the debt and unlock their collateral.
+For example, a user may hold ETH because they believe its value will increase over time.
+Selling ETH would provide liquidity, but it would also reduce the user's exposure to ETH.
+With ICFT, the user can deposit ETH as collateral, borrow ICFT against it, exchange the borrowed ICFT for USDT or another supported asset, use the obtained liquidity, and later acquire ICFT to repay the loan and unlock the collateral.

-The initial focus of ICFT is decentralized crypto lending.
-Over time, the protocol is designed to evolve toward programmable credit infrastructure, where users can define automated rules for managing their collateralized positions.
+ICFT initially focuses on decentralized crypto lending and is designed to evolve into broader programmable financial infrastructure.

+---

-The Problem
+## The Problem

-Crypto holders frequently face a trade-off between maintaining exposure to their assets and obtaining liquidity.
+Crypto holders often face a fundamental trade-off between maintaining exposure to their assets and obtaining liquidity.

-A user may own BTC, ETH, SOL, or other supported crypto assets but still need liquidity for another purpose.
+A user may hold BTC, ETH, SOL, or another crypto asset while simultaneously needing liquidity.

-The traditional solution is to sell the asset.
+The traditional solution is to sell the asset:

-Hold ETH → Need liquidity → Sell ETH → Receive USDT → Lose part of ETH exposure.
+Crypto asset → Sell → USDT → Liquidity

+However, selling the asset means losing exposure to its future price movement.

-Crypto lending provides an alternative:
+Crypto lending provides another option:

-Hold ETH → Deposit ETH as collateral → Borrow against ETH → Receive liquidity → Maintain ETH exposure.
+Crypto asset → Collateral → Credit → Liquidity

 ICFT is designed around this second model.

-The ICFT Approach

-ICFT converts supported crypto collateral into access to programmable credit.

-The basic process is:

-Crypto Collateral → Collateral Vault → Risk Assessment → ICFT Credit → ICFT/USDT or other liquidity → User receives liquidity → Repayment → Collateral Withdrawal.

-The protocol does not require users to sell their collateral in order to obtain liquidity.

-Instead, collateral remains locked while the user maintains an outstanding debt position.

-Core Principles

-Non-Custodial

-Users interact with smart contracts rather than relying on centralized custody of their assets.

-Collateralized Credit

-Borrowing capacity is determined by the value and risk characteristics of the user’s collateral.

-Automated Risk Management

-The protocol continuously evaluates positions using predefined risk parameters and decentralized price data.

-Programmable Loans

-Users can eventually define predefined rules for how their loan positions should react to changing market conditions.

-Automated Liquidation

-Unsafe positions can be liquidated automatically according to smart-contract rules.

-Open Liquidity

-ICFT can interact with decentralized liquidity markets to allow users to exchange borrowed ICFT for other supported assets.

-How ICFT Works

-1. Deposit Collateral

-A user connects a compatible Web3 wallet and deposits a supported crypto asset.

-For example:

-10 ETH
-Market Value: $30,000

-The ETH is transferred into the protocol’s collateral vault.

-The collateral remains locked while the position is active.

-2. Risk Assessment

-The protocol determines how much the user can borrow based on the collateral’s value and risk parameters.

-For example:

-ETH — Maximum LTV: 70%
-BTC — Maximum LTV: 70%
-SOL — Maximum LTV: 50%

-These parameters can change depending on the protocol’s risk model, liquidity conditions, volatility, and other factors.

-Loan-to-Value (LTV)

-LTV is one of the most important risk metrics in the ICFT protocol.

-LTV represents the relationship between outstanding debt and collateral value.
+Instead of selling an asset, users can use it as collateral to access liquidity while maintaining ownership of the underlying asset as long as the borrowing position remains healthy.

+---

+## How ICFT Works

+The basic ICFT lending process is:

+Crypto Collateral → Collateral Vault → Risk Assessment → ICFT Credit → ICFT/USDT or other market → Liquidity → Repayment → Collateral Withdrawal

+A user deposits a supported crypto asset into the protocol.

+The protocol evaluates the collateral using decentralized price data and predefined risk parameters.

+The user can then borrow ICFT within the permitted borrowing limit.

+The borrowed ICFT can be exchanged for USDT, ETH, BTC, or other supported assets through available liquidity markets.

+When the user wants to close the position, they acquire the required amount of ICFT and repay the outstanding debt.

+Once the debt and applicable fees have been repaid, the collateral becomes available for withdrawal.

+---

+## Why ICFT?

+ICFT is designed around a simple principle:

+> Users should be able to access liquidity without being forced to sell crypto assets they believe will appreciate.

+The protocol combines:

+- Crypto-backed lending
+- Automated risk management
+- Automated liquidation
+- Decentralized liquidity
+- Programmable loan management
+- Non-custodial asset management
+- Modular DeFi infrastructure

+The initial product is lending.

+The long-term objective is to develop a programmable credit infrastructure layer that can support additional financial applications.

+---

+## Core Architecture

+The ICFT protocol is composed of several interconnected components:

+- Collateral Vault
+- Lending Pool
+- Risk Engine
+- Oracle System
+- Liquidation Engine
+- Liquidity Markets
+- ICFT Token
+- Emergency Controls
+- Programmable Loan Automation Layer

+Each component has a specific role in the protocol.

+The architecture is designed to remain modular so that individual components can be developed, tested, upgraded, and audited independently.

+---

+## Collateral

+ICFT is designed to support liquid crypto assets as collateral.

+Potential collateral assets include:

+- ETH
+- BTC representations compatible with the selected EVM environment
+- SOL representations compatible with the selected EVM environment
+- Stablecoins
+- Other liquid crypto assets
+- Potentially tokenized real-world assets in future versions

+Each collateral asset can have its own risk parameters.

+For example, highly liquid and established assets can have different borrowing limits and liquidation thresholds compared with more volatile or less liquid assets.

+The protocol does not need to treat every asset equally.

+---

+## Collateral Vault

+The Collateral Vault is responsible for managing user collateral positions.

+It handles:

+- Collateral deposits
+- Collateral balances
+- User positions
+- Withdrawal restrictions
+- Collateral-to-debt relationships
+- Interaction with the liquidation mechanism

+A simplified structure is:

+User Wallet → Collateral Vault → User Position → Risk Engine

+While a borrowing position is active, the corresponding collateral remains locked by the protocol's smart contracts.

+---

+## Lending Pool

+The Lending Pool represents the core credit and liquidity layer of the protocol.

+It manages the mechanisms required for borrowing and repayment and can interact with:

+- Borrower positions
+- Liquidity providers
+- Protocol reserves
+- Interest accounting
+- Risk parameters
+- Liquidation mechanisms

+The exact capital utilization and pool architecture may evolve during development and testing.

+---

+## Loan-to-Value (LTV)

+LTV is one of the primary risk parameters used by ICFT.

+LTV represents the relationship between the user's debt and the value of their collateral.

 LTV = Debt / Collateral Value × 100%

 For example:

-Collateral: $100,000
+Collateral Value: $100,000

 Debt: $50,000

 LTV: 50%

-If the collateral falls in value while the debt remains unchanged, the LTV increases.
+If the collateral decreases in value while the debt remains unchanged, the LTV increases.

 For example:

-Collateral: $80,000
+Collateral Value: $80,000

 Debt: $50,000

 LTV: 62.5%

-This means that market movements can directly affect the safety of a borrowing position.
+This allows the protocol to continuously evaluate the risk of a borrowing position.

-3. Borrow ICFT

-Once the user’s collateral and borrowing capacity have been determined, the user can borrow ICFT.
+---

+## Borrowing

+Once collateral has been deposited, the protocol determines the user's borrowing capacity.

 For example:

 Collateral Value: $100,000

 Maximum LTV: 60%

 Maximum Borrowing Capacity: $60,000

-The user could borrow less than the maximum.
+The user does not have to borrow the maximum amount.

+They could instead borrow:

+$40,000 ICFT

+This would initially create an LTV of:

+40%

+Borrowing capacity can differ between collateral assets according to protocol-defined risk parameters.

+---

+## ICFT as the Credit Asset

+ICFT is the native credit asset of the initial protocol.

+Users borrow ICFT against crypto collateral.

+The borrowed ICFT can then be exchanged through supported liquidity markets.

 For example:

-Borrowed: $40,000 ICFT
-Initial LTV: 40%

-The borrowed ICFT is transferred to the user’s wallet.

-4. Use ICFT

-Once ICFT has been received, the user is free to use the tokens.

-For example:

-ICFT → ICFT/USDT → USDT → BTC/ETH/other assets
+ETH Collateral → ICFT Loan → ICFT/USDT → USDT

-The user may also transfer ICFT to another wallet or interact with other compatible applications.

-ICFT therefore acts as the native credit asset of the initial protocol architecture.

-5. Repay the Loan
+Or potentially:

+ETH Collateral → ICFT Loan → ICFT/ETH → ETH

+This creates a direct relationship between the lending mechanism and the utility of the ICFT token.

+The objective is for ICFT demand to originate from actual protocol usage rather than relying solely on speculative demand.

+---

+## Repayment

-To close the position, the user acquires the required amount of ICFT and repays the outstanding debt.
+To close a borrowing position, the user must repay the outstanding ICFT debt and applicable fees.

-After the debt and applicable fees have been repaid, the collateral becomes available for withdrawal.
+The basic process is:

-User acquires ICFT → Repay debt → Debt = 0 → Withdraw collateral.
+User acquires ICFT → Repays debt → Debt becomes zero → Collateral becomes withdrawable

-Collateral Architecture

-The protocol is designed to support multiple forms of crypto collateral over time.

-Potential collateral assets may include ETH, BTC representations compatible with the selected EVM environment, SOL representations compatible with the selected EVM environment, stablecoins, other liquid crypto assets, and potentially tokenized real-world assets in future versions.

-Each collateral asset must have its own risk parameters.

-The protocol should not treat every asset identically.

-A highly liquid and established asset can have significantly different risk parameters from a volatile or illiquid asset.

-Collateral Vault

-Collateral is stored inside smart-contract-controlled vaults.

-The vault architecture is responsible for accepting collateral deposits, tracking user balances, preventing unauthorized withdrawals, linking collateral to debt positions, enforcing withdrawal restrictions while debt exists, and interacting with the liquidation mechanism.

-Lending Pool

-The Lending Pool is the core liquidity layer of the protocol.

-It manages the available liquidity required for borrowing and repayment.

-The Lending Pool can interact with borrower positions, protocol reserves, liquidity providers, interest accounting, risk parameters, and liquidation mechanisms.

-The exact pool architecture and capital utilization model may evolve during development and testing.
+The user can repay the position before the liquidation threshold is reached.

+---

-Interest and Debt
+## Interest

-Borrowing may accrue interest according to the protocol’s interest-rate model.
+Borrowing may accrue interest according to the protocol's interest-rate model.

-A user’s debt can therefore be represented as:
+A user's outstanding debt can therefore be represented as:

 Principal + Accrued Interest = Outstanding Debt

-The interest model can be designed to respond to utilization and liquidity conditions.
+The interest model may depend on factors such as pool utilization and available liquidity.

-For example, higher utilization can result in higher borrowing rates in order to encourage repayment and attract additional liquidity.

-The final interest-rate model will be determined during protocol development and testing.
+The final interest-rate mechanism will be defined and tested during protocol development.

+---

-Health Factor
+## Health Factor

-In addition to LTV, ICFT can use a health metric to determine the safety of a borrowing position.
+ICFT can use a Health Factor to represent the safety of a borrowing position.

 A simplified representation is: